Registration and conveyance in Thailand.

 When dealing with the government agencies in Thailand, it is always recommended to have proper legal representation.
-The Acclime legal team is highly experienced and prepared to assist with all your Thailand property requirements.
-Our lawyers will accompany to the appropriate local land department and represent you in the execution of your conveyance or registration.
+Our legal team is highly experienced and prepared to assist with all your property requirements.
+We will accompany to the appropriate local land department and represent you in the execution of your conveyance or registration.

 Our property registration services include:

 Some of these transfers and registration have complicated rules, and become even more complex when foreigners are involved.
 For example, if a foreigner owns a condominium and wishes to give it to a friend who is a foreigner, he cannot simply execute a deed of donation to transfer the ownership.
 The law states that there is no automatic transfer of ownership, there must be a sale.

 Consequently, the following proof needs to be provided:

 - The money for the purchase of the condo is transferred from abroad

 - More than 51% of the total building is owned by Thai